 In addition to his theater endeavors, Kip is a passionate photographer and maintains a small, private photography studio in Muncie, Indiana.
-He is a member of Professional Photographers of America and the Indianapolis Professional Photographers Guild.
+He is a member of Professional Photographers of America, the Indianapolis Professional Photographers Guild (member of the Board of Directors as Membership Director), and the Daguerre Club of Indiana.
 A winner of photographic awards, he principally centers his work on portraits and glamour photography.
-In 2016, he was presented a Top 10 Indiana Photographer Award by the Indiana State Fair and IPPG.
+In 2016 and 2019, he was presented a Top 10 Indiana Photographer Award by the Indiana State Fair and IPPG.
 His photographs have been published in magazines and have been exhibited online and in print juries.

 Outside of his professional work, Kip is a devoted husband, father, and grandfather.
-He enjoys traveling, golf, gardening, and spending as many hours with his three grandsons as possible.
+He enjoys traveling, golf, gardening, and spending as many hours with his four grandsons as possible.